MunaKardous/Convert-video-into-audio/README.md

 # Convert-video-into-audio

-- It is a simple python sripts to convert your videos into audio.
+- It is a simple python script to convert your videos into audio.